 The Mantis was overshadowed by TVR in the British car scene.
-Its Cobra V8 engine was capable of speeds of up to 170 mph and it would accelerate to 60mph in just 3.7 seconds.
-Ideally I would have loved to see a LM600 in my Dream Barn but alas £30k just wasn’t enough.
+Its Cobra V8 engine was capable of speeds of up to 170mph and it would accelerate to 60mph in just 3.7 seconds.
+Ideally, I would have loved to see an LM600 in my Dream Barn but alas £30k just wasn’t enough.
 Image © Marcos Motors.

 I’ve always been a massive fan of Maserati.
 I admire the brand’s quirky uniqueness and ability to be just that little bit different.
-And for me the Ghibli empitomises everything I love about Maserati – its fast, luxurious, quirky, eccentric and everything an Italian car should be.
+And for me, the Ghibli epitomises everything I love about Maserati – its fast, luxurious, quirky, eccentric and everything an Italian car should be.

-Launched alongside the Shamal (which I’d also take) The Ghibli is a four seater GT with a 2.0-litre turbocharged engine.
-Varying in power output from 310-335bhp (the highest output at time of production from a 2-litre engine) and top speed of 158 mph.
+Launched alongside the Shamal (which I’d also take) The Ghibli is a four-seater GT with a 2.0-litre turbocharged engine.
+Varying in power output from 310-335bhp (the highest output at the time of production from a 2.0-litre engine) and a top speed of 158 mph.
 Image © Maserati.